-A Vocational/Technical Center containing approximately 30,000 square feet, provides an automotive body shop, a building trades shop, electrical/electronics labs, and houses the Hosiery Technology Center.
-A Student Services Center of 18,000 square feet houses a student lounge, the Armadillo Café, the JobLink Career Center, and office facilities for Student Services.
-A 3,700-square-foot Campus Store sits adjacent to the Student Services Center connected by a covered walkway.
-The Learning Resources Center is a 27,000-square-foot facility which includes, among other things, the College library.
+A Vocational/Technical Center provides an automotive body shop, a building trades shop, electrical/ electronics labs, and houses the Hosiery Technology Center.
+A Student Services Center houses a student lounge, the Armadillo Café, the JobLink Career Center, and office facilities for Student Services.
+A Campus Store sits adjacent to the Student Services Center connected by a covered walkway.
+The Learning Resources Center includes, among other things, the College library.

-The Business Education Center is an 11,800-square-foot modern facility with classrooms, labs and offices for the College's Business Technology curricula.
-The Design Center provides 18,400 square feet of space for Advertising & Graphic Design and Interior Design.
-A 14,500-square-foot Computer Technology Center houses the College's administrative computers and part of the Business Technology curricula.
-The Health & Science Center is a 21,000-square-foot facility housing biology, physics, chemistry, and health occupations classes and includes a multimedia lab and faculty offices.
+The Business Education Center is a modern facility with classrooms, labs and offices for the College's Business Technology curricula.
+The Design Center provides space for Advertising & Graphic Design and Interior Design.
+A Computer Technology Center houses the College's administrative computers and part of the Business Technology curricula.
+The Health & Science Center houses biology, physics, chemistry, and health occupations classes and includes a multimedia lab and faculty offices.

-A new 3,700-square-foot Foundation Conference Center houses the Foundation offices and a flexible meeting space for College and community groups.
-See page 177 for the Asheboro Campus map.
+A new Foundation Conference Center houses the Foundation offices and a flexible meeting space for College and community groups.
+See page 175 for the Asheboro Campus map.